Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Abstract

 \section{Abstract}

-In this paper, we study nonparametric inference for a stationary L\'evy-driven Ornstein-Uhlenbeck (OU) process $X = (X_{t})_{t \geq 0}$ with a compound Poisson subordinator.
+This study examines a nonparametric inference on a stationary L\'evy-driven Ornstein-Uhlenbeck (OU) process $X = (X_{t})_{t \geq 0}$ with a compound Poisson subordinator.
 We propose a new spectral estimator for the L\'evy measure of the L\'evy-driven OU process $X$ under macroscopic observations.
-We derive multivariate central limit theorems for the estimator over a finite number of design points.
-We also derive high-dimensional central limit theorems for the estimator in the case that the number of design points increases as the sample size increases.
-Building upon these asymptotic results, we develop methods to construct confidence bands for the L\'evy measure.
+We also derive, for the estimator, multivariate central limit theorems over a finite number of design points, and high-dimensional central limit theorems in the case wherein the number of design points increases with an increase in the sample size.
+Built on these asymptotic results, we develop methods to construct confidence bands for the L\'evy measure and propose a practical method for bandwidth selection.